Mentoring a High School Cross Country Runner in WFPB: Part 1

 After switching his diet, Sean encountered some resistance from other students and teammates about his new way of eating.
 They just didn’t get it.

-So, Sean decided that he wants to do his senior project on the benefits of plant-based, whole foods living, as well as show his teammates and fellow students that it can taste great too.
+So, Sean decided that he wanted to do his senior project on the benefits of plant-based, whole foods living, as well as show his teammates and fellow students that it can taste great too.

 He asked me to donate 15 hours of mentoring time to his project and do the required paperwork.
 Without hesitation, I told him I was IN!